 Analysis, summarization, and interpretation of data for use in decisionmaking.
 Includes the study of analysis of variance, linear regression and correlation, multiple regression and correlation analysis, nonparametric methods, time series, chi-square applications, and index numbers.
 Emphasis will be on problem solving and analysis using actual business data.
 F

 History

-HIST 5011-4 SEMINAR IN HISTORY (TOPIC)
+HIST 5011-4 SEMINAR IN HISTORY

-Intensive study of selected topic in history.
-Credit one to four hours.
+Intensive study on selected topic in history.
+Credit from one to four hours.
+May be repeated with change of subject for total of 12 hours.
 D